nv-morpheus/Morpheus/docs/source/developer_guide/contributing.md

    ```
    1. The container tag follows the same rules as `build_container_dev.sh` and will default to the current `YYMMDD`.
 Specify the desired tag with `DOCKER_IMAGE_TAG`. i.e. `DOCKER_IMAGE_TAG=my_tag ./docker/run_container_dev.sh`
    2. This will automatically mount the current working directory to `/workspace`.
-   3. Some of the validation tests require launching a triton docker container within the morpheus container.
-To enable this you will need to grant the morpheus container access to your host OS's docker socket file with:
+   3. Some of the validation tests require launching a Triton Docker container within the morpheus container.
+To enable this you will need to grant the morpheus container access to your host OS's Docker socket file with:
       ```bash
       DOCKER_EXTRA_ARGS="-v /var/run/docker.sock:/var/run/docker.sock" ./docker/run_container_dev.sh
       ```
-      Then once the container is started you will need to install some extra packages to enable launching docker containers:
+      Then once the container is started you will need to install some extra packages to enable launching Docker containers:
       ```bash
       ./docker/install_docker.sh